D LAN GALLERIES

 First Nations Art at the Heart of the Program

-D LAN GALLERIES specialises in Aboriginal and Torres Strait Islander contemporary art, presenting works that span traditional techniques, abstract expression, and innovative mixed media.
-The gallery's roster includes significant artists such as Paddy Bedford, whose legacy has been extensively documented through dedicated exhibitions and scholarship, as well as Carbiene McDonald Tjangala and the Mornington Island Collaborative.
-By championing these voices, the gallery creates space for First Nations artists to reach collectors, institutions, and audiences who value artistic excellence and cultural authenticity equally.
+The work spans traditional techniques, abstract work, and mixed media.
+You'll find significant artists like Paddy Bedford, whose practice has been well documented through exhibitions and scholarship, as well as Carbiene McDonald Tjangala and the Mornington Island Collaborative.
+By supporting these artists, the gallery gives First Nations creators a real platform to connect with collectors, institutions, and audiences who care about both artistic skill and cultural authenticity.

 Planning Your Visit